eye-division/alunward/_gallery/drawings.md

 frontpage: true
 frontpagetitle: "Shadow drawings"
 homepage_description_markdown: >-
-  This series of shadow drawings was prompted by the search for narrative in previous abstract works.
+  What does it mean?
+A series of shadow drawings prompted by the search for narrative in abstract works.
 gallery_date: 2000-05-01 00:00:00
 display_image: true
 main_image_path: "/assets/images/46eee995f1247.jpg"